Introduction: The Ultimate Guide to Fresh vs Dried Herbs for Home Cooks

 Top 10 Herbs That Deserve a Spot in Your Kitchen

 Ready to meet your new culinary BFFs?
-Here’s a curated list if herbs every home cook should know and love:
+Here's a curated list of herbs every home cook should know and love, based on professional chef recommendations:

 Quick Comparison Table: Flavor Profiles & Best Uses